-David Cook provides strategic and legal advice to financial institutions, including financial technology clients, on complex regulatory compliance issues, often involving the Bank Secrecy Act, the Bank Holding Company Act, anti–money laundering, economic sanctions, enterprise risk management, anti-bribery and corruption, mortgage origination and servicing, privacy, payments, cryptocurrency, and consumer protection compliance matters.
+David Cook provides strategic and legal advice to financial institutions, including financial technology firms, on complex regulatory compliance issues, often involving the Bank Secrecy Act, the Bank Holding Company Act, anti–money laundering, economic sanctions, enterprise risk management, anti-bribery and corruption, mortgage origination and servicing, privacy, payments, cryptocurrency, and consumer protection compliance matters.
 He has over two decades of experience in the public and private sectors, including leadership roles at a global financial services consulting firm owned by IBM and at the US Department of the Treasury.
 David’s professional experience spans engagements or secondments in the Americas, Europe, Asia and Australia.

 Prior to joining the firm, Mr. Cook spent over a decade at Promontory Financial Group, where he headed the Financial Crime Digital Assets Practice.
 In that capacity, he crafted strategic solutions for multi-billion-dollar financial institutions across the globe with complex matters pending before state, federal and central banking regulators, including in matters related to money laundering, economic sanctions, enterprise risk management, privacy and data security, mergers, mortgage origination, servicing, and foreclosure, and others.
 He designed and implemented compliance programs, policies and procedures; conducted risk assessments, reviews and forensic investigations; and led large engagement teams in credit, loan and suspicious activity alert file evaluations.
 In a representative example, David led a group of 25 attorneys during a two-year engagement to review and remediate systemic issues related to mortgage foreclosure practices at one of the largest US banks in accord with federal, state, local and GSE regulatory obligations.